Phillit1/Gateway-Documentation/DNS/README.md

 # BIND9 DNS
 For DNS services on my Ubuntu server I am using BIND9.
 I will include the directions below to configure it, configuration files are in this directory as well.
+The **/etc/bind/** directory contains these configs on my server.

 # BIND9 Installation
 To install BIND9 with a Ubuntu server, run the command **sudo apt-get install bind9**